thanthese/vim-presentation/presentation.md

 - To nagivate and manipulate text quickly (80% of what we do)
 - To take control of your editor (with scripting)
-- To have a light-weight alternative to netbeans
+- To have a light-weight alternative a bloated IDE
 - To learn a ubiquitous editor
 - To master your tools
 - Cool factor